stippi/voice-assistant/README.md

   dangerouslyAllowBrowser: true
 };

-// Theoretically optional, but untested if missing: export const PicoVoiceAccessKey = "<Your picovoice.ai Access key>";
+// Theoretically optional.
+Must be exported, but can be empty. export const PicoVoiceAccessKey = "<Your picovoice.ai Access key>";

 export const OpenWeatherMapApiKey = "<Your openweathermap.org API key>";